leqingsang/SVOC/svocdb/ref_fasta/README.md

-This is the default reference genome file directory in the configuration file (config.ini), or you can customize it.
+The default reference genome file directory in the configuration file (config.ini), or you can customize it.

 **hg19.fa** can be downloaded from UCSC [hg19.fa.gz](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/) and indexed with `samtools faidx`